Quantum q-Langlands Correspondence: Introduction

 \subsubsection{Elliptic stable envelopes}

-Like any two bases of meromorphic solutions to the same difference equations, the vertex functions and the $U_{\hbar}(\Lfgh)$ blocks \eqref{electric} are connected by a $q$-periodic transition matrix.
-The matrix may be called the \emph{pole subtraction matrix}, because it literally cancels unwanted poles in one set of variables at the expense of introducing poles in another set of variables, see \cite{ese} for a detailed discussion.
+Like any two bases of meromorphic solutions to the same difference equations, the vector vertex functions and the $U_{\hbar}(\Lfgh)$-conformal blocks are connected by a $q$-periodic transition matrix.
+This $q$-periodic transition matrix may be called the \emph{pole subtraction matrix}, because it literally cancels unwanted poles in one set of variables at the expense of introducing poles in another set of variables, see \cite{ese} for a detailed discussion.

 This pole subtraction matrix was identified geometrically in \cite{ese} as the elliptic cohomology version of stable envelopes of the Nakajima variety $X$.
 In equivariant cohomology, stable envelopes were introduced in \cite{MO}.
 They are the main geometric input in the construction of quantum group actions suggested there, see Section 9 of \cite{OK} for an overview.
 This notion has a natural lift to equivariant K-theory, derived categories of coherent sheaves, and, as shown in \cite{ese}, also to the equivariant elliptic cohomology.